rawerner/Hip-Publisher/doc/user_stories.md

 User Stories
 =============

-## Creating new records in the databse
+## Creating new records in the datbase

-###As a Publisher I want to be able to add new songwriters to the database so that I
-can run reports on their music catlog.
+###As a Publisher I want to be able to add new songwriters to the database so that I can run reports on their music catlog.

 Usage: ./hippublisher addWriter "FirstName" "LastName"